the practice of poetry cultivates a quality of presence that is grounded, attuned, & in many ways, quietly revolutionary.

 There’s a poem by Antonio Machado that says, “wanderer, there is no path, in walking, we lay down the path.”

 Poetry and the arts have helped me make my place in the world.
 I’ve pursued and practiced and saturated my life with art and ideas since I was very young, and have always honored this pact with myself to be a seer and seeker, by connecting with others who also work to understand what it means to be alive, and to contribute to our culture, at this time, on this beautiful, vulnerable planet.

-This family legacy has meant that I’ve felt a similar passion to make my own way in the world.
+This family legacy has meant that I’ve felt a prevailing desire to make my own way in the world.
 I’ve accepted the uncertainties and discomforts of this choice, and thrived on the freedom it has afforded me.
 Eudora Welty said that a writer can get by on a little bit of rice, which feels more and more revolutionary as year by year, the wider culture submits to materialism as an actual way of life, while I’ve hewed toward simplicity in order to preserve time and resources for writing.
 Recently, my father told me that in the early days he was deeply influenced by a Zen saying: “Treasure your poverty, never trade it for an easier life.”